Skip to content

 This project builds on the Decolonising Peace Education in Africa Project (DEPA).
 We plan to draw on qualitative data and visual materials (from the DEPA project) relating to the impact of climate change on the lived experiences of people and places in Africa.

-• develop teaching materials for a Key Stage 3 scheme of work engaging with DEPA data and materials
+1. Develop teaching materials for a Key Stage 3 scheme of work, engaging with DEPA data and materials

-• offer free online and face-to-facer training to teachers
+3. Offer free online and face-to-face training to teachers

-• build sustainable links between the GA and teachers in Africa by hosting online networking meetings.
+5. Build sustainable links between the GA and teachers in Africa by hosting online networking meetings

 Given that the climate crisis is an urgent global challenge, it is important to provide non-Eurocentric teaching materials on the climate crisis for schools (See APPG on Africa 2022).
 Our project will develop decolonial and EDI teaching materials on the climate crisis in the case study country of Cameroon, using DEPA materials and data.
 We aim to transform the content of climate change teaching (KS3) in UK schools, and also train a new generation of geography teachers who will be sensitised to decolonial curricula and pedagogies for school geography, EDI and anti-racism.